TNL-Project/TNL/Documentation/UsersGuide/Graphs/ug_Graphs.md

 - `vertexIdx` – the index of the vertex whose reduction result is currently being stored.
 - `sum` – the result of the reduction, i.e. the sum of the weights of all edges connected to the vertex.

-The whole exmpale reads as follows:
+The whole example reads as follows:

 \includelineno Graphs/Reduce/GraphExample_reduceVerticesWithIndexes.cpp